 Each item of Plant shall be provided with a name plate or label designating the service of the particular item.
-The inscription shall be to the approval of the Engineer.
+The inscription shall be to the approval of the Project Manager.

-All switchboard cubicles shall be clearly labeled with their function and the function of each instrument, indicator or control.
+All switchboard cubicles shall be clearly labelled with their function and the function of each instrument, indicator or control.
 Each cable shall be fitted with identification labels.
-The type of labels and the inscription shall be to the approval of the Engineer.
+The type of labels and the inscription shall be to the approval of the Project Manager.